What’s an ATS-Friendly Resume and How Do You Make One?

 What Is an ATS and How Does It Work?

-An ATS is an abbreviation of “Applicant Tracking System”.
+An ATS is an abbreviation of “applicant tracking systems”.
 These systems are commonly used by companies to help recruiters automate certain hiring functions.
 In the past, an ATS was simply a centralized database that stored candidate information.
-Nowadays, an ATS can do a lot more.
-Here are some things an ATS can do:
+Nowadays, these systems can do a lot more.
+Here are some things they can do:

 - Read and sort through 1000s of resumes